Community

 Alex is a rising senior from Oxford majoring in PPL and minoring in Law Studies, Journalism, and Freedom Studies.
 She served on the Lott Student Advisory Board as the Secretary last year and is returning as a Co-Chair of Student Affairs.
 Aside from involvement within Lott, she is also a member of the Honors College, Attorney General of the Associated Student Body, and a Head Recruitment Counselor for Panhellenic.
 Additionally, she is employed as a Student Researcher at the Mississippi Law Research Institute and will be interning in D.C. this summer.

 David Ramsey is a Junior Public Policy Leadership major.
 He serves as outreach chair for the Lott Student Advisory board, and works for the Trent Lott Institute office.
 David also has served in numerous positions for Delta Psi including Rush Chair, Merchandise Chair, and Professional Development chair.
-David is an opinion writer for the Daily Mississippian, in the Talbert Fellowship, and is interning in Washington D.C. with Crossroads Strategies.
+David is an opinion writer for the Daily Mississippian, in the Talbert Fellowship, and interned in Washington D.C. with Crossroads Strategies this past summer.

 Raegan is majoring in Public Policy Leadership and Journalism with a minor in General Business.
 She serves on the Lott Student Advisory Board as Events and Merch Chair.
 Raegan is a news editor at The Daily Mississippian and is a member of Pi Beta Phi Fraternity for Women.
 Outside of the university, Raegan works for the Kentucky Governor's Scholars Program.